davnotdev/annoy_roommate/README.md

 If you are like me, and you self host on a server laptop under your desk, you can use this to:

-1. Send obnoxious TTS messages remotely
+1. Play obnoxious TTS messages remotely
-2. Send meme sound effects remotely
+2. Play meme sound effects remotely
-3. Send personal voice messages remotely (from mobile devices)
+3. Play personal voice messages remotely (from mobile devices)

 ## Usage